Close Banner

 Best Restaurants at Disney World - Mac and Cheese with Pulled Pork at Flame Tree Barbecue

-Both quick-service locations get equal votes from everyone in the Frog Family!
+Both quick-service locations get equal votes from everyone in the Frog Family.
 Our little frogs love Flame Tree Barbecue.
 There are delicious smoked meats and chicken meals with baked beans and coleslaw.
-For something a bit more refreshing, choose your pick from fresh salads.
+For something a bit more refreshing, try the Smokehouse Chicken Salad.
 Leap’s favorite is the Mac and Cheese with Pulled Pork.
 (And topped with onion rings, we might add!)
 We also like to keep our eye out for fun and unique cupcakes.
-These are a treat to find and eat.
+These are a fun treat to find and eat.
 Ribbit!

 Satu’li Canteen is not only original; I mean, you’re eating on an alien planet, but the menu options are scrumptious.
-We LOVE, with a capital L, the Cheeseburger Steamed Pods and Veggie Chips as well as its beef and chicken bowls.
-If you enjoy a draft beer, be sure to try out the Mo’ara High Country Ale.
+We LOVE, with a capital L, the Cheeseburger Steamed Pods and veggie chips as well as its beef and chicken bowls.
+If you enjoy a draft beer, try out the Mo’ara High Country Ale.
 This beer is made exclusively for Pandora - The World of Avatar.
 There’s plenty of both indoor and outdoor seating.

 Quick-service: $

-Yak & Yeti is located in Asia, themed to feel like a quaint-village home at the base of Mt.
+Yak & Yeti is located in the Asia section of the park and is themed after a quaint village home at the base of Mt.
 Everest.
-This dining location is a Nepalese-style restaurant that offers pan-Asian cuisine.
-As soon as you step inside, you’ll feel as though you can relax and replenish from all your worldly travels.
-Food offerings include sweet-and-sour chicken, ahi tuna nachos (a frog favorite!), pork potstickers, and Kobe burgers.
-There’s also a wide selection of sake, cocktails, Asian beers and hot teas.
+This table-service spot is Nepalese-style and offers pan-Asian cuisine.
+Here, you can relax and recharge from all your worldly travels around Animal Kingdom.
+The food offerings include Sweet-and-Sour Chicken, Ahi Tuna Nachos (a popular choice!), Pork Pot Stickers and a Kobe Burger.
+There’s a wide selection of sake, cocktails, Asian beers and hot teas.
 The decor is eclectic and has the neatest collection of Southeast Asian artifacts.

 Table-service/casual: $$

-Tusker House Restaurant is a vibe, and the character interactions make it a ton of fun!
-This character meal recently reopened, and we were fortunate to have the opportunity to visit.
-Tusker House serves an African-inspired breakfast, lunch and dinner.
+The vibe at Tusker House Restaurant is casual and the character interactions make it extra fun!
+The menu offers an African-inspired breakfast, lunch and dinner.
 The characters are available during all three meal times.
-Served family-style, you can ask for more of anything you’d like.
+Served buffet-style, you can go back for more of anything you’d like.
 The shrimp curry and rice dish was a hit — we couldn’t get enough!

-The characters do an excellent job interacting with your party, even from a distance.
-They wave, dance and offer to take distant photos with you.
+The characters do an excellent job interacting with your party.
+They wave, dance and offer to take photos with you.
 Goofy made sure we took a picture of his “best” side while Mickey, Donald and Daisy showed off their adorable safari outfits and dance moves!

 Table-service/character meal/casual: $$